With summer winding down in Zelienople, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be exchanged every few months, depending on the type you use.
+Furnace filters must be exchanged every several months, depending on the kind you use.

-Can’t remember when you last put in a new one?
-Take it out and hold it up to the light.
+Can’t remember when you last checked yours?
+Pull it out and hold it up to the light.
 If light isn’t visible, replace it.

 3. Clean the Inside